nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## And/or

-It is possible to do constraints on attribute like in java.
+It is possible to do constraints on attributes like in Java.

 ```
 rule "infixAnd"